robom/IAU-2019-2020/en/README.md

 * You can find a useful Jupyter Notebook (in Slovak) with examples of plotting in Python at [https://github.com/zerodayexploit/IAU](https://github.com/zerodayexploit/IAU)

 ## Announcements

+- We published [data](https://drive.google.com/drive/folders/1qsPo2LLpPypq9IQZViOZ4rFZg5IA4ccR) for the semestral project together with their [description](project/data-description.md).
+Each pair should select a dataset and mark their choice to the [shared document](https://docs.google.com/spreadsheets/d/1bbE-VFytMNIdXm6ZYc3Hd1v3kLY_6eSQFxKOUWswotU/edit?usp=sharing).